aaronbloomfield/ccc/hws/btcscript/index.md

 ### Submission

-The only file you need to submit is scripts.py.
+The only file you need to submit to Gradescope is scripts.py.
 There will be a few sanity checks made when you submit it.
 Those checks are:

 - Ensure that the `userid` returns a non-zero length string
 - Ensure that the three values set during setup (`my_private_key_str`, `my_invoice_address_str`, and `txid_initial`)